scverse/scanpy/README.md

 ```
 pip install -e .
 ```
-Aside from enabling `import scanpya.pi as sc` anywhere on your system, you can also work with the top-level command `scanpy` on the command-line (more info on installation [here](#install)).
+Aside from enabling `import scanpy.api as sc` anywhere on your system, you can also work with the top-level command `scanpy` on the command-line (more info on installation [here](#install)).

 Then go through the use cases compiled in